 We share the results of our clinical studies publicly, whether the results are neutral, negative or positive.
 We share results and data in different ways.

 They can apply on our Data Request Portal.
 Clinical trial data include protocols, raw data and clinical study reports.
 We redact personal data to protect the patients’ privacy.
 This commitment applies to all studies in patients submitted for new medicines (and new indications).
 The medicine should be approved in the EEA or US after the 1st January 2014.
 The date of the first Marketing Authorization of the new medicine (or the new indication) in one of the EEA Member States will be considered for this commitment.
+This commitment also applies to studies in patients sponsored by Servier and related to products for which development has been terminated before approval.
+The studies should have enrolled patients after 1 January 2004.

 We select registries that meet WHO criteria (EudraCT, Clinicaltrials.gov, ISRCTN…).
 We publish summaries of results on these registries.
 These will also be made available on this website.